yihyap/sagemaker-workshop/03-deep-learning-framework/README.md

 This notebook shows how you can:

-- Us SageMaker Deep Learning Framework to deploy Pytorch model
+- Use SageMaker Deep Learning Framework to deploy Pytorch model
 - Bring your own training script and deploy on SageMaker infrastruture

 For more information about the PyTorch in SageMaker, please visit [sagemaker-pytorch-containers](https://github.com/aws/sagemaker-pytorch-containers) and [sagemaker-python-sdk](https://github.com/aws/sagemaker-python-sdk) github repositories.